eclab/grains/dave/README.md

    MIDI over PORT2 or PORT3.

 3. DAVE sends MIDI on any combination of PORT1, PORT2, and PORT3.
 You can set the channel that each of these ports listens in on.
+(Technically the GRAINS could also send MIDI out USB, but DAVE is not set up to do this).

 4. DAVE always sends CLOCK signals on AUDIO OUT.
 It only sends them between a MIDI START / CONTINUE and a MIDI STOP.

-5. Depending on how it's set up, DAVE can also send RESET (START), STOP, or START/STOP GATE signals on PORT1, PORT2, and/or PORT3.
+5. Depending on how it's set up, DAVE can also send RESET (START), STOP, or START/STOP GATE signals on PORT1, PORT2, and/or PORT3 as CV (not MIDI).

 6. You can set each of the three pots to output a CC.
 You can choose the CC parameter and the CC channel, and when you change a pot, it will inject a CC